 It’s time for the holidays, which means a chance to eat, drink, and be merry.
-But for those struggling with an alcohol addiction, it can be tough to navigate and can lead to heightened anxiety.
-The holiday pressures of money, family, and general stress can be difficult for everyone, but for someone with an alcohol addiction, they can be amplified as they are often the triggers that began the abuse in the first place.
-The holidays can be an invitation for a destructive relapse, but education and awareness are the most potent lines of defense in attempting to combat a significant problem.
+But for those struggling with an substance use disorders, it can be tough to navigate and can lead to heightened anxiety.
+The holiday pressures of money, family, and general stress can be difficult for everyone, but for someone with a substance use disorder, they can be amplified as they are often the triggers that began the abuse in the first place.
+The holidays can be an invitation for a destructive relapse, but education, self-awareness, and a solid plan are the most potent lines of defense in attempting to combat a significant problem.

-As an addict, surviving the holidays begins with being prepared.
+As someone in recovery, surviving the holidays begins with being prepared.
 Most people know that the holidays bring additional stress, and the potential for unwanted issues to arise.
 Keep in mind these helpful tips when the celebrations begin.

 Bring your beverage.
 Bringing your drink to the festivities ensures you have something non-alcoholic in your glass.
 You may also find others who want to join you and limit or avoid the alcohol as well.